 You’ll need to figure out if your credit score is up to snuff and whether you have adequate income to make the proposed mortgage payment each month.

 Generally speaking, a credit score below 620 is considered subprime in the mortgage world and will make qualifying for a mortgage that much more difficult.
-If you’ve got previous foreclosures on your credit report, things will get even more problematic.
+If you’ve got previous foreclosures on your credit report, things will get even more problematic and you may not even be eligible for a certain period of time.

-But if your credit score is above 720 and you’ve got some decent credit history to back it up, that shouldn’t be a hurdle.
+But if your credit score is above 720 and you’ve got some decent credit history to back it up, you shouldn’t have much to worry about there.

-Tip: Generally lenders want to see a minimum of 3 active credit tradelines with two-year history on each.
+Tip: Lenders want to see a minimum of 3 active credit tradelines with two-year history on each.

 This essentially proves that you will continue to receive regular income to make those costly mortgage payments each month.